1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

-Art play a major role in my life.
+Art plays a major role in my life.
 It helps me understand the world and sometimes questioning my own thoughts.
-It helps me understand myself: I’m very emotional person and I have “big feelings” and art has a major role in both helping and developing this personality trait.
+It helps me understand myself: I’m a very emotional person and I have “big feelings” and art has a major role in both helping and developing this personality trait.